Rubella or German measles is a viral infection. It is generally a mild condition that settles within 7-10 days without requiring treatment.

 One can become infection if exposed to these droplets, but it might take 2-3 weeks for the signs to manifest.
-If an individual has rubella, he/she is considered infectious to others for up to a week before the symptoms arise and for up to 4 days once the rash initially appeared.
+If an individual has rubella, he/she is infectious to others for up to a week before the symptoms arise and for up to 4 days once the rash initially appears.

 What are the signs?

 - Enlarged glands around the neck and head

 - Cold-like symptoms such as runny nose and cough

 Generally, the signs of rubella last for only a few days but the glands remain enlarged for several weeks.

 When to consult a doctor

 See a doctor if rubella is likely.
 It is best to set an appointment first since arrangements are necessary to lower the risk of spreading the infection to others.

 If a woman is pregnant and develops a rash or under exposure to an individual with a rash, consult a doctor right away.